robertfasano/emergent/docs/index.rst

 Overview
 -------------------
 What is an experiment?
-Broadly speaking, an experiment is a process which seeks to map out the relationship between a set of inputs and some measurable signal.
+Broadly speaking, an experiment is a process which seeks to map out the relationship between a set of knobs and some measurable signal.
 Surprisingly many state-of-the-art experiments in modern science rely on grad students turning knobs, often following some informal algorithm gleaned from their own experience.
 I say this is surprising for two reasons.
 First, it is usually very simple to gain